ashjam2005/cse15l-lab-reports/FirstLabReport.md

 * There will be a password asked (NOTE: if you don't see any dots on screen when typing, don't worry.
 Its part of protection of information protocol)

-* This is what must be seen when being able to successfully login
+* This is what must be seen when being able to successfully login.

 ![Image](RemoteServerAccess.jpg)